-Although, they can be reserved with strangers they are very much "people" dogs making them exceptional companions.
-The Aussie as they are fondly nicknamed is a medium sized dog with medium length coat that is straight to slightly wavy.
-They come in 4 different coat colors blue merle, black, red merle and red all with or without white and/or tan markings.
-They have a double coat and do shed so if dog hair bothers you this is not the breed for you.
-Weekly brushing with more frequent brushing during major sheds is required to help remove dead undercoat and prevent matting.
-A date with the groomer for a good bath and blow dry will be very helpful to remove lots of the shedding undercoat.
+Although, both breeds can be reserved with strangers they are very much "people" dogs making them exceptional companions.
+The Aussie and the Miniature American Shepherd have medium length coats that can be straight to slightly wavy.
+Both breeds come in 4 different coat colors blue merle, black, red merle and red all with or without various degrees of white and/or tan markings.
+Both breeds have double coats and do shed.
+Weekly brushing with more frequent brushing during major sheds will help to remove dead undercoat and prevent matting.
 Merles and some lines of tris often have blue eyes or a combination of blue and brown eyes.
-Other characteristic the breed is noted for are their natural bob or docked tails.
-Smiling is another trait that some Aussies and Mini Americans exhibit, this is worth mentioning as it could easily be mistaken by an inexperienced owner as a sign of aggression verses a sign of affection or submission.
+Another characteristic for both breeds is their natural bob or docked tails.
+Smiling/grinning is another trait that some Aussies and Mini Americans exhibit, this is worth mentioning as it could easily be mistaken by an inexperienced owner as a sign of aggression verses a sign of affection or submission.

 Despite the Australian name the Australian Shepherd is not from Australia, they are an American breed fined-tuned by ranchers and farmers of the American West.
 There are several theories regarding the origin of this breed, but many believe dogs similar to the present-day Aussie accompanied Basque sheep herders when Australian sheep were being imported to America's western states in the 1800's.

 In the early 1960's a small group of dedicated breeders started breeding a smaller version of the Australian Shepherd known at the time as the Miniature Australian Shepherd or Mini Aussie.
-These dedicated breeders' goal/mission was to breed a smaller dog but retain all the characteristics and good looks of the larger Australian Shepherd.
-The Miniature Australian Shepherd officially renamed as Miniature American Shepherd is a separate breed and is not to be confused as a variety of the Australian Shepherd.
-The Miniature American Shepherd officially gained full AKC recognition and was accepted into the AKC Herding group in 2015.
+The goal was to breed a smaller dog but retain all the characteristics and good looks of the larger Australian Shepherd.
+The Miniature American Shepherd officially gained full AKC recognition as a separate breed and was introduced into the AKC Herding Group in 2015.

-While the Australian Shepherd and the Miniature American Shepherd both are wonderful companions, they are not for everyone.
-Both breeds can be extremely energetic especially as youngsters requiring vigorous daily exercise.
-Aussies and MAS can be protective or reserved and will need extensive socialization but all puppies regardless of breed benefit from early socialization.
-Anyone considering either one of these breeds should be prepared to have plenty of time to devote to training, socializing, and caring for their new friend.
-Both of these breeds thrive with lots of human interaction and often are referred to as velcro dogs.
-There is an abundance of information available on the internet, in breed books and magazines that offer insight on all aspects of ownership.
-Please be sure to research both breeds in depth so you are certain that the Aussie or MAS is the right breed for you and your family.
-If indeed you believe an Australian Shepherd or Miniature American Shepherd is a good fit for you and your lifestyle then by all means start looking for a reputable breeder in your area.
+There is an abundance of information available on the internet, in breed books and magazines on both breeds.
+Please be sure to do your research so you are a well-educated puppy buyer.
+If indeed you believe an Australian Shepherd or Miniature American Shepherd is a good match for you and your lifestyle then by all means start looking for a reputable breeder in your area.
 Remember you get what you pay for.
-A good breeder is incredibly knowledgeable on the breed and devotes a great deal of time, money and love when planning and raising each litter of puppies that they raise.
-They will be able to guide you on what puppies are a better match for you and your family.
+A good breeder is incredibly knowledgeable on the breed and has devoted a great deal of time, money and love into planning and raising each litter of puppies.
+These dedicated breeders will be able to guide you on what puppies are the best match for you and your family.

 Here are a few good websites to help you start learning more about these two wonderful breeds.